Insights about symbolism and ritual

 Symbols.
 Researchers and marketers usually differentiate between a product's (or brand's) rational features and its emotional benefits.
 For us, the distinction should really be between rational features, emotions and symbolic benefits.
 Emotions are things like joy and fear.
 For example, some people feel safer when they are in a large 4-wheel drive than in a smaller sedan style car.
 That sense of safety is an emotional benefit.
 When a product or brand is used partly or wholly to communicate something about that person, then the product or brand is working as a symbol.
 We have developed a framework as the basis for our research into symbolic products, with some examples below.

-- Status symbols: Someone may buy a 4-wheel drive because it conveys that they belong to an aspirational generational cohort or social 'tribe' (or because they think it does).
+- Status symbols: Someone may buy a particular car because it conveys that they belong to an aspirational generational cohort or social 'tribe' (or because they think it does).
 Fellow members of the tribe know this code well and easily decode the symbols they see among their peers or wannabe peers.

 - Private symbols: Some symbols are public - you telling others that you belong.
 Others are private - you are telling yourself that you belong, or are worthy, or are 'young for your age' for example.
 If part of a product or brand's appeal is that it reflects well on your self-image, then it is a symbol for you.
 The 'for you' part is important as you do not need anyone else to decode it.
 These symbols can become obsolescent as you change and what matters to you changes.